(Written By Terry Rue R.N – Medically Reviewed By Dr. Zac Hyde M.D)

 There are just so many ways smoking can mess with your penis.

 Many health officials prefer not to mention this.
 They want to tell you about how you’ll die young hooked up to a CPAP machine…but we know what’s really important to you.

-Does Smoking Shrink the Penis- Conclusion:
+Does Smoking Shrink the Penis- Final Answer: